 Established mitigation schemes focusing on addressing recreational pressures from new development are in place for the National Park area and the surrounding area of New Forest District.
 In addition to these adopted, wider recreation management is undertaken by a range of statutory bodies in the New Forest including Forestry England, the National Park Authority, the National Trust and Hampshire County Council.
 This wider work includes access management within the designated sites, the promotion of alternative recreational areas outside the designated sites, education and awareness raising, monitoring and research.
 Given that the majority of recreational pressures on the designated sites (Solent and New Forest) arise from existing visitors (rather than planned new development, which it is estimated will result in an 11% increase in visitor numbers to the New Forest's designated sites by 2036), it is important that this wider recreation management work is sufficiently resourced.
-Agenda for action 1.5 seeks to mitigate recreational pressures through the development of a spatial plan for recreation and an increase in funding available.
+Priority 1.5 seeks to mitigate recreational pressures through the development of a spatial plan for recreation and an increase in funding available.
 The delivery of actions under 1.5 will be essential in managing recreational pressures.

 Recreational impacts on the Solent designations arising from new development are addressed through the Solent Bird Aware mitigation strategy.
 This includes a team of 5 - 7 coastal rangers, communications, marketing and education initiatives; initiatives to encourage responsible dog walking; the provision of new or enhanced greenspaces to divert pressure from the Solent Coast; and site-specific projects to better manage visitors and provide secure habitats for the birds.
 Wider recreational pressures on the Solent Coast's designated sites are managed by a range of statutory bodies with responsibility for the area, including the National Park Authority, Hampshire County Council and the Hampshire & Isle of Wight Wildlife Trust.
-As with the New Forest's designated sites, projects delivered under agenda for action 1.5 to mitigate recreational pressures (supported by an increase in funding) will be essential in managing recreational pressures.
+As with the New Forest's designated sites, projects delivered under priority 1.5 to mitigate recreational pressures (supported by an increase in funding) will be essential in managing recreational pressures.

-Once these New Forest and Solent mitigation schemes are factored into the appropriate assessment, allied to the wider recreation management work underway, it is concluded that potential recreational pressures arising from the draft Partnership Plan's 'agendas for action' on the integrity of the designated sites can be ruled out, both alone and in combination.
-The majority of recreational pressures on the designated sites arise from existing visitors (rather than new development) and therefore the wider recreational management partnership work undertaken by statutory bodies in the National Park will be essential in managing pressures.
-As set out in agenda for action 1.5, it is important that recreational management work is supported by increased funding to ensure it is sufficient to protect the designated sites.
+Once these New Forest and Solent mitigation schemes are factored into the appropriate assessment, allied to the wider recreation management work underway, it is concluded that potential recreational pressures arising from the Partnership Plan's priorities on the integrity of the designated sites can be ruled out, both alone and in combination.
+The majority of recreational pressures on the designated sites arise from existing visitors (rather than new development) and therefore the wider recreational Park will be essential in managing pressures.
+As set out in priority 1.5, it is important that recreational management work is supported by increased funding to ensure it is sufficient to protect the designated sites.